AndrewQuijano/Reap/README.md

 #### Adjust Security Property Weights
 This screen allows you to edit the initial weights from `blocks.json` file.
 **If you want to add more security properties, you need to update the `blocks.json` file**.
-You can flip through the security properties on the bottom left with the pages.
+You can flip through the security properties on the bottom left of the pages.
 When you select OK to update the weights, the GUI will highlight red invalid inputs, which is providing a negative weight/greater than 1.
 ![Security Property Weights](images/SecurityProperties.png)